Jax Taylor Dishes On Brittany Cartwright’s Engagement Ring, Explains How He Paid For It

 “When my father passed away, he left some money for my sister and I, and I’m using my money for the right,” he said.
 “Every time I look at it I can think of my dad, and that’s just another memory for me, so.”

 In his own cast confessional, Taylor said the December 2017 death of his father, Ron Cauchi, was “kind of a turning point for me.”
-As he revealed, he was prepared for a downward spiral but luckily, Cartwright stayed by his side and helped him turn everything around.
+As he revealed, he was prepared for a downward spiral, but luckily, Cartwright stayed by his side and helped him turn everything around.

-Vanderpump Rules Sesason 7 premieres on Monday, December 3 at 9 p.m. on Bravo TV.
+Vanderpump Rules Season 7 premieres on Monday, December 3, at 9 p.m. on Bravo TV.
 Taylor and Cartwright’s engagement will be featured on the show, which both parties confirmed on their Instagram pages earlier this year.